cncf/techdocs/assessments/0008-backstage/backstage-analysis.md

 ## Scope of analysis

-The documentation discussed here includes the entire contents of the website (which contains the technical docs, as well as documentation for contributors and users on the Backstage GitHub repository.
+The documentation discussed here includes the entire contents of the website (which contains the technical docs), as well as documentation for contributors and users on the Backstage GitHub repository.
 The analysis does not include Spotify's Backstage website at https://backstage.spotify.com/.

 The Backstage website and documentation are written in Markdown and are compiled using the Docusaurus static site generator.
 The site's code is stored on the Backstage GitHub repo.